bernd-ulmann/Z80_monitor/README.md

 of the file mentioned above.
 The resulting n8vem.rom.hex can then be programmed into an 27C801 EPROM suitable for the N8VEM SBC.

-In case you want a CAMEL-Forth or MS-BASIC which is loadable from IDE-disk (CF-card), you have to assemble the files CAMEL_LOADABLE.asm and/or basic_loadable.asm (your working directory should be either camel or msbasic in this case).
+In case you want a CAMEL Forth or MS-BASIC which is loadable from IDE-disk (CF-card), you have to assemble the files CAMEL_LOADABLE.asm and/or basic_loadable.asm (your working directory should be either CAMEL or msbasic in this case).
 Since no EPROM will be burned, assemble these files just with zasm, not with make.bash.
 This will result in a file CAMEL_LOADABLE.rom and/or basic_loadable.rom which can then be copied onto a FAT16 formatted